Decentralization

 In an important way, the leadership tide actually helps to drive our first feedback loop - local government disinvestment.

-Local leaders - particularly political leaders - who know they will only be working on this issue for a relatively short period of time before moving on to something else are not incentivized to make hard, long-term investments.
+Local leaders, particularly political leaders, who know they will only be working on this issue for a relatively short period of time before moving on to something else, are not incentivized to make hard, long-term investments.

 Instead, these leaders are often simply trying to "do something" in response to an understandably frustrated public.
 Unfortunately, this type of reactive "do something" activity often takes the form of pushing encampments from one neighborhood to the next or even trying to criminalize behavior or conditions associated with experiencing homelessness.